 What settings are available in the Configuration Panel?

 Once a field has been added to your form, the Configuration Panel opens automatically.
 On most fields a few settings appear:

 - Field Label: This is the name of the field that will appear on the form.
 The Field Preview box in the center panel will show you how the Field Label looks.
 You can even type an answer in the Field Preview to see how an answer renders in this field.

 - This field is required: Enabling this setting will require the user to respond to this field before they can submit the form.

-- Placeholder: This setting is not included on all gadgets, but it does appear on many.
-The information in this field will prompt the user to take the action you specify.
+- Placeholder: This setting is not included on all fields, but it does appear on many.
+The information listed here will prompt the user to take the action you specify.
 For example, something like "Start Typing" is a good indication of what the user should do.
 In this screenshot the user is instructed to start typing their New Department name.
 As they begin typing a dropdown list of departments to choose from will appear.

 What Advanced Settings are available in the Configuration Panel?

 Initially, several settings are hidden when the Configuration Panel is opened.
 You can view the additional settings by clicking on Show Advanced Settings.
 Here are some of the most common Advanced Settings: